valentin2105/Kubernetes-Saltstack/README.md

   kubernetes-csr.json | cfssljson -bare kubernetes

 ```
-After that, can tweak the `pillar/cluster_config.sls` to adapt version / configuration of Kubernetes  (you need to change the 3 tokens using tool like `pwgen`) :
+After that, can tweak the `pillar/cluster_config.sls` to adapt version / config / tokens of Kubernetes :

 ```
 k8s: